Wreck-It Ralph (franchise): Kingdom Hearts series

 Wreck-It Ralph appears in the 2019 video game Kingdom Hearts III as a Link.
 When summoned, he will place explosive blocks and destroy them, causing damage to nearby enemies.
 A world based on Wreck-It Ralph was added to the 2017 mobile game Kingdom Hearts Union χ as part of an update in April 2019.
 The world adapts the events of the original film.

 Disney Dreamlight Valley

 Ralph and Vanellope appear as one of the villagers at the titular valley of Disney Dreamlight Valley.
 The game also features clothes for the player and decorations based on Wreck-It Ralph.

-Theme Parks and attractions
+Theme parks and attractions

-Upcoming Wreck-It Ralph attraction
+Sugar Rush: Sweet Rescue

-On April 26, 2024, it was announced that Buzz Lightyear Astro Blasters will be permanently closed on October 31, 2024, to make way for an all-new unnamed Wreck-It Ralph attraction based on Sugar Rush, which will be open in 2026 in Tomorrowland at Tokyo Disneyland.
+On April 26, 2024, it was announced that Buzz Lightyear Astro Blasters will be permanently closed on October 31, 2024, to make way for an all-new unnamed Wreck-It Ralph attraction based on Sugar Rush, which will be originally set to open in 2026 in Tomorrowland at Tokyo Disneyland.
+However, on January 29, 2026, it was announced that the opening date of the attraction had been delayed to Spring 2027 at Tokyo Disneyland.
 This attraction will take place after the events of Ralph Breaks the Internet, reuniting Ralph and Vanellope with each other.
+On August 12, 2026, it was announced that the name of the attraction is Sugar Rush: Sweet Rescue and more new details will be revealed at Tokyo Disneyland, and the surrounding area will be called Tomorrowland Plaza.